Djokovic and Swiatek roll, Tsitsipas falls in hot, sticky US Open second round

 “I’m just super happy right now,” Stricker told the Grandstand crowd.
 “I came out and felt good from the first set on. ...
 I just kept playing high-level tennis.”

-Tsitsipas, a Grand Slam finalist at the Australian and French opens, has still never advanced beyond the third round at Flushing Meadows.
+Tsitsipas, a Grand Slam finalist at the Australian Open and French Open, has still never advanced beyond the third round at Flushing Meadows.
 The Greek is the second-highest seed to go down on the men’s side after No. 4 Holger Rune of Denmark lost to 63rd-ranked Spaniard Roberto Carballes Baena.

 Earlier, Coco Gauff cruised into the third round with a 6-3, 6-2 victory over 16-year-old Russian Mirra Andreeva.